BeanGreen247/ArchLinux-KDE-Plasma-setup-script/vfio-readme.md

 Make sure to reboot.

-Steps on creating a VM in virtual machine manager

-1. Pick Manual install
-2. Choose the OS you are installing: Microsoft Windows 11 (win11)
-3. RAM: 26624
-4. CPUs: 10
-5. Create a disk image for the VM: 256GiB (if you have a spare ssd you can pass it here)
-6. Tick Customize config before install
-7. make sure to select chiptset to be Q35 and secure boot firmware here, should be something like `UEFI x86_64: /usr/share/edk2/x64/OVMF_CODE.secboot.4m.fd`
-    * I should note that my Arch system does not have an EFI partition and yet it works under kVM
-8. Select NIC and change Network source to Virtual network 'default' NAT
-9. Click add Hardware and add storage select or create custom

-    and paste in the drive from the /dev/disk/by-id/ dir

-    in my case /dev/disk/by-id/ata-WDC_WD20EZBX-00AYRA0_WD-WXC2A71C5L58

-    To find the drive that we want to pass

-    run this commad
-    ```
-    sudo lshw -class disk -class storage
-    ```
-    and look for the disk to pass

-    //to identify just look at he product name (so WDC WD20EZBX-00A in my case)
-    ```
-    *-disk:1
-          description: ATA Disk
-          product: WDC WD20EZBX-00A
-          vendor: Western Digital
-          physical id: 1
-          bus info: scsi@2:0.0.0
-          logical name: /dev/sdb
-          version: 1A01
-          serial: WD-WXC2A71C5L58
-          size: 1863GiB (2TB)
-          capabilities: gpt-1.00 partitioned partitioned:gpt
-          configuration: ansiversion=5 guid=e625b1c9-7160-4c36-8d34-e4d258eb02eb logicalsectorsize=512 sectorsize=4096
-    ```
-    next oppen your file explorer and navigate to here `/dev/disk/by-id/`

-    and look for the drive

-    in my case `/dev/disk/by-id/ata-WDC_WD20EZBX-00AYRA0_WD-WXC2A71C5L58`

-    there will be multiple seperated by parts and you need the one without "part" in its name so in my case `ata-WDC_WD20EZBX-00AYRA0_WD-WXC2A71C5L58`

-    next copy its location and paste in into the select or create custom box as mention at the start

-    next select Device type as Disk device and bus type as sata and click finish

-    next add a SATA CDROM, click add hardware Select Storage and pick Device type as CDROM device and bus type as SATA and finally click finish

-    now under source path click browse and then click browse local and pick the windows 10 install media (iso file)

-    go into boot options and change the boot order with all drives and the cdrom selected

-    with all that hit apply and click on the monitor icon and click on Power on virtual machine

-so the vm is successfully created and the os is ready to be installed so install it normally

-i will be getting a spare ssd at some point so i will reinstall windows onto the new ssd and pass it into the vm duh

-once it is finished with the install you want to trun it off

 make sure iommu is enabled in your bios and do the following
 ```
 sudo nano /etc/default/grub